 Triggers are always active as long as Roomie is running.
 You may also specify that the Trigger Agent should be Roomie Agent for OS X instead of Roomie itself.
 Using Roomie Agent to watch Triggers allow you to close all of your Roomie devices and have any Roomie command initiated directly from Roomie Agent on OS X.

 Currently supported Trigger devices include Lutron Radio RA 2 and SmartBridge Pro.
-We will be enlarging this initial set of devices in the future.
 Target actions can involve any device to run any Activity that can be configured in Roomie.
 Only the Trigger itself is specific to certain devices at this time.

-First, make sure your Lutron hub is configured with a username and password.
-The default password of lutron/integration will not work.
+First, make sure if you are using Radio RA 2 that your Lutron hub is configured with a username and password.
+The default password of lutron/integration will not work – note that SmartBridge Pro does not allow changing from the default authentication so if you are using that then just leave it as is.
 You will need the Integration ID of the device you want to watch.
 Roomie provides these integration IDs whenever you use the Add Command feature.
 Examples of usage:

 Many devices ship by default with their Network Standby feature turned off.
 As a power saving measure, the network interface of the device is shut down when the device is turned off.